mahmoud-atta1/Clinic-Management-System/README.md

 ## 👥 Roles & Permissions

 ### 👑 Admin
-The Admin has full system access and is responsible for managing the entire clinic infrastructure.
+The Admin has full system access and is responsible for managig the entire clinic infrastructure.

 - ✅ Create, update, and deactivate doctor and receptionist accounts
 - ✅ View all appointments across all doctors